Why We Need It

 If We Get Too Much

-There doesn’t seem to be a problem with eating plenty of vitamin E-rich foods.
+There does not seem to be a problem with eating plenty of vitamin E-rich foods.
 However, taking large doses as a supplement may not be beneficial and is not recommended.

 Food and supplement labels give the amount of vitamin E in International Units (IU) of alpha-tocopherol, not in milligrams.
 The “natural” form of the vitamin found in some supplements is more fully used by the body than the synthetic form in fortified foods and some supplements.